 CROCK POT ARTICHOKES – Recipe compliments of Ocean Mist Farms

-Trim artichoke stem (it is an edible part of the vegetable, but for this method, it must be trimmed short).
+Trim artichoke stem.
+While it is an edible part of the vegetable, it must be trimmed short for this method.

-Trim the top inch off artichoke; heart will be exposed.
+Trim the top inch off artichoke.
+The heart will be exposed.

 Rub halved lemon over exposed artichoke heart to prevent browning.

-Open up petals to spread apart the artichoke & better expose the heart.
+Open up petals to spread apart the artichoke and better expose the heart.

-Place artichokes into crock pot & squeeze lemon juice evenly over the top.
+Place artichokes into crock pot and squeeze lemon juice evenly over the top.